CyberCNS-Community/Deployment-Scripts/ConnectWise_Automate/README.md

 This script will create the following EDFs (Extra Data Fields) in a tab called "Security" (Feel free to change these to suit your preferences):
 * **Client**:
   * **CyberCNS** (Click to Enable CyberCNS for the client in general)
   * **CNS Company ID** - Use the identifier from CyberCNS for the client.
-You get this from the 'Probe / Agent' download, after the `-s` switch.
+You get this from the 'Probe / Agent' download, after the `-c` switch.
+The Company ID also shows up in the Kibana dashboard as companyRef.id.keyword
 * **Computer**:
   * **CyberCNS Probe** - Will install the agent in Probe mode